 Harris, the largest dining hall on campus with a seating capacity of 450, features a friendly atmosphere with cozy booths for two or tables for 20.

-Here, you'll find traditional menu fare, including vegetarian items, fast food, a stir fry station, pizza, a pasta bar, a salad bar, a dessert bar and a waffle bar.
-All areas are not open at every meal.
+Here you'll find traditional menu fare, including vegetarian and vegan items, fast food, a stir fry station, pizza, a pasta bar, a salad bar, a dessert bar and a waffle bar.
+(All areas are not open at every meal.)
 One of the most popular options, the made-to-order deli bar at lunch, offers gourmet ingredients and the service is fantastic.
+Lunch includes quick-service sandwiches, salads and warm bread.
+Dinner includes personal, made-to-order items.

 Jane Addams Dining Hall